The tree packing conjecture for trees of almost linear maximum degree: Stage A (Proof of Lemma )

 \end{setting}

 We require $\gamma$ small enough that $\newdelta\le\tfrac12\deltnonspanning$.
 In addition, we need

+where $\gamcore$ is as defined in~\eqref{eq:CONSTANTS}.
 Since several of the terms on the left hand side of this inequality depend on $\gamma$, it may not be obvious that the left hand side indeed tends to zero as $\gamma\to0$.
 We have

 Now $\deltnonspanning$ is a fixed constant, while both $C$ and $\newdelta^{-1}$, and so also $C\newdelta^{-1}$, tend to infinity as $\gamma\to 0$.
 Since any exponential in $C\newdelta^{-1}$ is eventually much larger than any polynomial in $C\newdelta^{-1}$, indeed this quantity tends to $0$ as $\gamma\to 0$, and hence there is a choice of $\gamma>0$ such that~\eqref{eq:A:smallerrors} holds.